Explore your grant opportunities

 New Colombo Plan Grant

 This is a high profile initiative of the Australian Government to support undergraduate Australian citizens to undertake studies in the Indo-Pacific region.
-In 2021, the following grants are available:
+In 2022, the following grants are available for Trimester Exchange:

 *Grants for Japan are conditional upon you undertaking a 3-4 week internship in addition to the exchange studies.
 The cost of the internship and associated expenses (such as accommodation) must be paid to the internship provider.

-To be eligible for a New Colombo Plan Semester Grant you must:
+To be eligible for a New Colombo Plan Grant you must:

 - be an Australian citizen.
 Students cannot receive a Student Grant to undertake a Mobility Project in a Host Location in which they have dual citizenship or residency rights;